@jwkirchenbauer | LinkedIn | Google Scholar | GitHub | [email protected]

 Advised by Professor Tom Goldstein.

-About Me
+About

-Before starting my PhD at UMD, I worked at Carnegie Mellon University as a research engineer, and I completed my MS and BS in Computer Science at Washington University in St. Louis.
-Even before that, I received a diploma in Violin from Oberlin College and Conservatory of Music.
+Before starting my PhD at UMD, I worked at the Software Engineering Institute at Carnegie Mellon University as a research engineer (FFRDC).
+I completed a BS and MS in Computer Science at Washington University in St. Louis in 2020 and received a diploma in Violin from Oberlin College and Conservatory of Music in 2017.
+When not doing research, I like being in the mountains and listening to Mahler

 Papers